Labrador Retriever Dog Breed Caring and Family, Social Life, Physical Traits, Diet Information

 Do Labrador Retrievers Remember Everyone?

 Labrador Retrievers will remember scents forever.
-Labs are able to remember smells, looks, voices, movements they experienced before.
+Labs can remember smells, looks, voices, movements they experienced before.

 What are the Differences Between the Labrador Retriever Sexes?